matake01/foo-bar-app/README.md

 Following attributes has to be set either in your global environment or JVM:

-* **app.domain** - Used for integration tests.
-Defines the HTTP root endpoint where the application runs (E.g. http://example.com/app)
+#### Base
 * **spring.profiles.active** - Set to either *'development'* or *'production'*.
 See section *Spring Profiles* for more details.
+* **log.dir** - The path to store log files

+#### Persistence

 * **spring.datasource.jdbc.driver** - The JDBC Driver
 * **spring.datasource.jdbc.url** - The DB URL
 * **spring.datasource.jdbc.username** - The DB username
 * **spring.datasource.jdbc.password** - The DB password
 * **spring.jpa.hibernate.dialect** - The dialect type of the ORM.
 E.g. *org.hibernate.dialect.MySQLDialect*
 * **spring.jpa.hibernate.hbm2ddl.auto** - Defines how the database schema should be populated: *'create'*, *'create-drop'*, *'validate'* or *'none'*.

+#### Tests
+* **test.app.domain** - Used for integration tests.
+Defines the HTTP root endpoint where the application runs (E.g. http://example.com/app)
+* **test.user.agentid** - The AgentId of the superuser context during integration testing
-* **webdriver.chrome.driver** - The path to the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) in your global environment.
+* **test.webdriver.chrome.driver** - Used by Selenium.
+Should be the full path to the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) in your local environment.
-* **log.dir** - The path to store log files

 ## Spring Profiles

 During application runtime either one or more profiles may be active within the context.
 The behaviour may vary depending on the profile configuration.

 The application is pre-defined with two default profiles: *development* and *production*.